Sonia-96/MyStudyNotes/DatabaseSystem/Database.md

 2. Join

+   - `NATURAL JOIN`: join two tables on the columns (must have the same name) they have in common

    - `INNER JOIN`: We can use either `JOIN ...
 ON...` or `JOIN ...
 WHERE ...`

      - `JOIN`, `INNER JOIN`, `,` are all inner join (but for `,` we can only use `JOIN ...
 WHERE ...`)

        ```sql
        SELECT * FROM
        Phones p1, Phones p2